 Setting Description backup-hostid: value/ type The hostid of the back-up license server in a failover configuration with the current license server (as the main server), if the back-up server is "unknown"-that is, not registered-in FlexNet Operations.
 The syntax is value/type (for example, 7200014f5df0/ETHERNET).
 For more information about hostids, see Understanding Hostids.
 This setting adds the back-up server's hostid to the capability request sent by the current license server to the back office.
 The back office then automatically registers the back-up server in a failover configuration with the main server.
 This process saves the extra step of having to manually register the failover pair in FlexNet Operations.
 For more information, see License Server Failover in the More About License Server Functionality.
 Make sure the back-up server's hostid is the same type (for example, "ETHERNET") as the hostid type of the current (main) license server. extended-suffix: suffix The suffix used for the Extended Host ID feature.
 Contact the software producer for details. server-alias: alias A user-defined name (sometimes called host name) for the license server.
 This name is added to server's capability requests to the back office, where it is then saved and used to identify the license server in the FlexNet Operations Producer and End User portals.
 One important use for this setting is that the alias can be included in the initial capability request sent at server registration, providing a helpful name by which users can identify the new server in the portals.
-If no alias is sent at registration, the server is identified by its hostid. jni-helper-directory: path If the default location for the JNI shared library (/tmp) is not suitable (for example, because execute permission is required), use this setting to supply an alternative directory path.
-The directory has to exist and be writable by the server. logging-threshold: level The override for the lowest level of log-message granularity to record-FATAL, ERROR, WARN, INFO, LICENSING, POLICY, or DEBUG.
+If no alias is sent at registration, the server is identified by its hostid. logging-threshold: level The override for the lowest level of log-message granularity to record-FATAL, ERROR, WARN, INFO, LICENSING, POLICY, or DEBUG.
 You can edit this override value as needed.
 If no override is specified (that is, the setting is commented out), the service uses the default level INFO (or the value defined in producer-settings.xml).
 For more information about logging levels, see section Logging Policies in Reference: License Server Policy Settings.